brigadecore/brigade/docs/content/topics/operators/deploy.md

     --timeout 300s
 ```

-Installation and initial startup may take a few minutes to complete and it is
+> ⚠️ Installation and initial startup may take a few minutes to complete.
-normal for components to restart repeatedly until their own network-bound
-dependencies are up and running.

 ## Update DNS